 Advanced entry to year two:

-Core module are:
+Core modules are:

-You will also choose one option module from our range of humanities subjects.
+You will also choose one option module from our range of humanities subjects

 Core modules may include:

 - Sociology: contemporary Scottish issues (S2)

 - Frontiers, landscapes and journeys (S2)